angezid/advanced-mark.js/doc/markRegExp-method.md

       * `execution` {object} - The helper object for early abort:
         * `abort` {boolean} - Setting it to `true` breaks method execution
-      * `offset` {number} - When 'acrossElements: false': the absolute start index of a text node in joined context. when 'acrossElements: true': the sum of the lengths of separated spaces or boundary strings that were added to the composite string so far.
+      * `offset` {number} - When 'acrossElements: false': the absolute start index of a text node in joined context.
+        When 'acrossElements: true': the sum of the lengths of separated spaces or boundary strings that were added to the composite string so far.

-  * `each : (markElement, eachInfo) => {}` - A callback for each marked element
+  * `each : (markElement, eachInfo) => {}` {function} - A callback for each marked element (default is )
     * `markElement` {HTMLElement} - The marked DOM element
     * `eachInfo` {object}:
       * `match` {array} - The result of RegExp exec() method